ethical-haquer/Galaxy-Flasher/README.md

 ## TODO

+- Update the docs for v0.6.0.
+- Improve the flash progress updates.
+[Odin4]
-- Re-implement support for Odin4.
+- Use the Verify Flash Page for Odin4.
 - Add a CONTRIBUTING.md file.
 - Display the partitions to be flashed in the Verify Flash Window.
-- Update the docs for v0.6.0.
 - Make Galaxy Flasher easier to install.

 ## Supported platforms